Hidden Gem Neighborhoods: Tujunga Village

 You wouldn’t expect to see a supermarket in Tujunga Village, but what you do expect is something like the Village Gourmet, a gourmet shop that specializes in wines of the world and domestic and imported cheese.
 Village Gourmet also offers sandwiches and salads, gift baskets and party platters.
 Foodies will be delighted to find essentials for their pantries amongst shelves stocked with gourmet items and exotic spices.

 Since moving from its original location in Laurel Canyon, Caioti Pizza Cafe has become a Tujunga Village fixture.
-Continuing the legacy of the late Ed LaDou, Caioti is perhaps best known for “The Salad,” made with a balsamic vinaigrette that is said by local legend to induce labor in expectant or overdue mothers.
+Continuing the legacy of the late Ed LaDou, Caioti is perhaps best known for “The Salad,” made with a balsamic vinaigrette that, according to local legend, is said to induce labor in expectant or overdue mothers.
 But there’s much more to Caioti than the mythic greens.
 LaDou was a true gourmet pizza innovator: he was the first pizza chef at Wolfgang Puck’s Spago, and developed the first menu for California Pizza Kitchen, including the signature BBQ Chicken Pizza.
-At Caioti, guests can choose from New York, New and Old World style pizzas.
+At Caioti, guests can choose from New York, new-world and old-world style pizzas.
 Breakfast and kids’ menus are also offered.

 Located across the street from Caioti, Vitello’s serves classic Italian fare, from saucy favorites and fresh seafood dishes to tasty appetizers and homemade desserts.
 Stargazers already know that Vitello's is a favorite restaurant for local celebrity residents.
 And even if there isn’t a famous face dining in the next booth, you’ll find plenty on Vitello's Wall of Fame.
-Besides the cuisine, Vitello’s offers entertainment from Wednesday to Sunday, including opera and show tunes in the Green Room, as well as jazz performances in the popular Upstairs at Vitello's.
+Besides the cuisine, Vitello’s offers entertainment, including jazz and cabaret performances, in the popular Upstairs at Vitello's.

 Aroma Coffee & Tea Company